semgrep/semgrep-docs/docs/semgrep-code/overview.md

 By default, Semgrep Code can analyze interactions beyond a single function but within a single file, a process known as **cross-function or interprocedural analysis**.
 This smaller scope of analysis makes it faster and easier to integrate into developer workflows.

 Semgrep OSS can only analyze interactions within a single function, known as intraprocedural or single-function analysis.
-Semgrep Code scans take slightly longer to finish. <!-- can we have a stat for this -->
+However, this means that Semgrep OSS is slightly faster than Semgrep Code. <!-- can we have a stat for this -->

 Semgrep Code also supports **[cross-file analysis](/semgrep-code/semgrep-pro-engine-intro/)** (interfile) analysis.
 These scans produce fewer false positives and more true positives, but take longer to complete.